teddyam/teams-agent-accelerator-templates/python/computer-use-agent/README.md

 It leverages OpenAI's [Computer Use](https://platform.openai.com/docs/guides/tools-computer-use) capabilities.

+Check out the [LinkedIn post](https://www.linkedin.com/feed/update/urn:li:activity:7307477075148320768/) for a video of the sample in action.

 ## Features

 - 🖥️ **Computer Control**: Uses AI to understand and execute computer tasks including terminal operations and web browsing